Kong/docs.konghq.com/app/konnect/migrate.md

 2. Once you have created or converted the data plane nodes, `kong stop` your old Gateway runtimes, then shut them down.

-3. If any of the nodes had connected PostgreSQL or Cassandra instances, you can shut them down now.
+3. If any of the old nodes have connected PostgreSQL or Cassandra instances, you can shut them down now.

 ## Post-migration tasks